Holiday Fat Fighting Tips

 During dinner, don't load your plate with the stuff you already know you like.
 Take small portions and sample ALL the foods.
 You'll expose yourself to new tastes and avoid binging on old favorites.

 When dessert is being offered, politely decline and say you're full.
 Don't give in to food bullies.
 It's your body and you don't have to eat anything you don't want to.
 Practice saying "no thank you" and remain firm.

-If your host keeps insisting, ask for it "to go" so you can enjoy it later or share with a loved one.
-Then when you get home you can dispose of it without worry of offending anyone.
+If your host keeps insisting, ask for it "to go" so you can enjoy it later or share it with a loved one.
+Then when you get home, you can dispose of it without worry of offending anyone.
 If there are no other options and you're expected to eat a piece, ask for a small one.
 Enjoy the flavor and eat slowly.

 After the party, get rid of the diet disasters.
-Foods like turkey can make great leftovers, just make sure to dump the gravy and toss the skin.
-A turkey sandwich with lettuce, tomato, mustard and fat free mayo on whole wheat is a very healthy meal.
+Foods like turkey can make great leftovers; just make sure to dump the gravy and toss the skin.
+A turkey sandwich with lettuce, tomato, mustard, and fat-free mayo on whole wheat is a very healthy meal.

 Finally, DON'T plan on starting a diet during the holidays.
 Simply concentrate on not adding any extra pounds before January and consider that a great achievement.

 CAUTION: Check with your doctor before